shariq1989/cookbook/content/recipe/raita.md

 * A food processor or blender
 * A knife and cutting board

+#### Can I make raita vegan?
+Can I make raita dairy-free?

+It It may change the taste slightly, but you can absolutely make this recipe with coconut-based yogurt instead.

 #### What can I do with my leftover raita?

-There are several ways to re-purpose raita, here are a few that come to my mind off the top of my head: use it as a topping for a burger, a veggie, or chip dip, a salad dressing, mix it with leftover rice, or use it as dressing for a pita.
+I don't recommend freezing leftover raita, but it doesn't have to go to waste.
+You could use the leftovers to top a burger, a dipping sauce, or as a salad dressing.
+You could also mix it with leftover rice and eat it as is, or use it as dressing for a pita.